wp-plugins/quick-featured-images/README.txt

 === Quick Featured Images ===
 Contributors: Hinjiriyo
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SBF76TCGTRNX2
-Tags: add, assign, associate, attach, author, batch, bulk, category, categories, change, control, custom post types, custom taxonomy, custom taxonomies, date, dates, time, period, filter, define, delete, detach, exchange, featured, featured image, featured images, image, image size, images, mass, media, pages, parent page, post type, post types, posts, quick, random, rapid, remove, replace, search, set, tag, taxonomy, taxonomies , thumb, thumbnail, thumbnails, thumbs, unset, update
+Tags: add, assign, associate, attach, author, batch, bulk, category, categories, change, column, control, custom post types, custom taxonomy, custom taxonomies, date, dates, time, period, filter, define, delete, detach, exchange, featured, featured image, featured images, image, image size, images, mass, media, pages, parent page, post type, post types, posts, quick, random, rapid, remove, replace, search, set, tag, taxonomy, taxonomies , thumb, thumbnail, thumbnails, thumbs, unset, update
-Requires at least: 3.7
+Requires at least: 3.8
 Tested up to: 3.9.1
-Stable tag: 6.0
+Stable tag: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Bulk set, replace and remove featured images for posts, pages and custom post types in one go and save your time
+Bulk set, replace and remove featured images, see them in posts lists and save your time

 == Description ==

+The plugin 'Quick Featured Images' helps you bulk managing featured images and saves your time.

-Quick Featured Images sets, replaces and removes featured images for posts, pages and custom post types in one go and saves your time.
-You can run it over all posts or narrow down to posts by using flexible filters.
+It sets, replaces and removes featured images for hundreds of posts, pages and custom post types in one go.
+You can run it over all posts or let it work only to desired posts by using flexible filters.

+It displays assigned features images in an extra column in lists of posts, pages and custom post types if they support thumbnails.
+With that you get a quick overview about used thumbnails of all posts and pages.

+= What other people said =

+* **"Sooo damn convenient!"** by Benbodhi on July 2, 2014
+* **"With one word, it is 'great'"** by Can on June 25, 2014
+* **"Easy and effective"** by manuamaro on June 10, 2014
+* **"You've saved me a lot of time!"** by Celebrianne on May 31, 2014

+See more comments under [Reviews](http://wordpress.org/support/view/plugin-reviews/quick-featured-images).

 = Access =

-1. You will find the plugin under 'Media' => 'Quick Featured Images'
+1. You will find the plugin under the own **menu item 'Featured Images'**
-2. You can select an image under 'Media' with its new action link 'Bulk set as featured image'.
+2. You can select an image under 'Media' with its new **action link 'Bulk set as featured image'**.
 Per click on it you can go on with the plugin.

-= Main actions =
+= Customizing Actions =

 Quick Featured Images enables you three main tasks with featured images: add, exchange and delete them.